lupyuen/lupyuen.github.io/src/boot.md

 -   [__"Flashing Firmware to PineCone BL602"__](https://lupyuen.github.io/articles/flash)

-Whenever we flash firmware to BL602, the Boot2 Bootloader (`blsp_boot2.bin` and `boot2image.bin` in the pic above) gets transferred to BL602 together with our firmware (`bl602.bin` and `fwimage.bin` in the pic above).
+Whenever we flash our Application Firmware to BL602, the Boot2 Bootloader (`blsp_boot2.bin` and `boot2image.bin` in the pic above) gets transferred to BL602 together with our firmware (`bl602.bin` and `fwimage.bin` in the pic above).

 During flashing, our firmware isn't written directly to BL602's __XIP Flash Memory__.

 Instead, the __Boot2 Bootloader reads our firmware__ from the transferred Flashing Image and __writes our firmware__ to XIP Flash Memory at __`0x2300 0000`__.

 (XIP means "Execute In Place", it refers to the BL602 Flash Memory that will store our executable firmware code).

+_Where is the Boot2 Bootloader located?_

+TODO

+_So the Bootloader overwrites itself by our Application Firmware?_

+TODO

+_Is Boot2 really a Bootloader?_

 TODO